continual-lifelong-learners/continual-lifelong-learners.github.io/_pages/program.md

 Accepted papers can be found on [OpenReview](https://openreview.net/group?id=ACML.org/2022/Workshop/CLL#accept).

 For post-workshop discussions and community building, please join us at <a href="https://join.slack.com/t/continuallife-1vb9181/shared_invite/zt-1l06w1c13-jsLhltaTUFtz6VGmFOa8Kw">Slack<a/>.

-<span style="color:red">The program has changed: the workshop starts at 1:35pm, and the invited talk of Joseph K J has been moved to 1:45pm.</span>

 | Time (IST) | Program | Speaker | Title |
 |------------|---------|---------|-------|